From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Transient regime: From dynamical to steady state

 where $\Gamma_{n\to m}$ represents the transition rate from $n$ to $m$ excitations in the sytem.
 They are given by

 where $\gamma$ is the thermalization rate, $U(n)$ is the energy of a state with $n$ excitations, and

 where $\beta$ is the inverse temperature of the system.

 In Fig.~\ref{fig:small_n} we plot the energy and the Fisher information, as a function of time.
-Every two panels correspond to a different value of $N=2,3,4$, and each curve to a different value of $c$ (see the legend).
-The colored dashed lines represent the thermal distribution, and the black line represents the ultimate limit to the Fisher information, which in this case is given by $\beta^2N^2/4$ (Result \ref{res:MaximalQFIGibbs}).
+Every two panels correspond to $N=2,3,4$, respectively, and each curve to a different value of $c$ (see the legend).
+The colored dashed lines represent the thermal distribution, and the black line represents the ultimate limit to the Fisher information, which in this case is given by $\beta^2 \addw^2 N^2/4$ (Result \ref{res:MaximalQFIGibbs}).

-In Fig.~\ref{fig:large_n} we do the same plot, but we choose a large value of $N=20$, and correspondingly we extend the time-simulation by a factor 10 (we plot until $10^4$ and not $10^3$).
+In Fig.~\ref{fig:large_n} we do the same plot, but we choose a large value of N, $N=20$, and, correspondingly we extend the time-simulation by a factor of 10 (we plot until $10^4$ and not $10^3$).
 Notice also that we choose smaller values of~$c$.

-From Figs. \ref{fig:small_n} and \ref{fig:large_n}, we first observe that the QFI grows with $c$ reaching the value $\mathcal{F}\approx N^2/4$ in the limit $c\gg \theta$, which saturates the bound Eq.~\eqref{eq:max_thermal_FI} (note that $\beta=1$ in Fig.~\ref{fig:small_n}), as expected from Result~\ref{res:quantum-adv-twobody-gibbs}.
+From Figs. \ref{fig:small_n} and \ref{fig:large_n}, we first observe that the QFI grows with $c$, reaching the value $\mathcal{F}\approx N^2/4$ in the limit $c\gg \theta$, which saturates bound~\eqref{eq:max_thermal_FI} (note that $\beta=1$ in Fig.~\ref{fig:small_n}), as expected from Result~\ref{res:quantum-adv-twobody-gibbs}.
 Second, we observe a clear tradeoff between the enhancement in the QFI and the thermalization time, as the thermalization time of the QFI grows (exponentially) with $c$ and $N$.
 It is interesting to note that this slow thermalization does not affect the energy~$E$; this can be understood by noting that the QFI highly depends on small perturbations in the population of the thermal state $\rho_{\theta}$ induced by $\theta$.
-Such changes require crossing a free energy barrier $\Delta F$ that grows linearly with $N$ and $c$ (the time for crossing the barrier via thermal fluctuations grows exponentially with $\Delta F$).
+Such changes require crossing a free-energy barrier $\Delta F$ that grows linearly with $N$ and $c$ (the time for crossing the barrier via thermal fluctuations grows exponentially with $\Delta F$).
 Therefore, interaction-based enhancements in the QFI come with the high price of long thermalization times.
-A similar behavior may arise in other models given the form of the optimal thermal state, $\rho_{\theta} \approx (\ket{0,...,0}\bra{0,...,0}+\ket{1,...,1}\bra{1,...,1})/2$, with the population concentrated into two locally stable states.
-Indeed, in the case of thermometry, tradeoffs between enhanced sensitivity and long thermalization times have been characterised~\cite{Anto-Sztrikacs2024}.
+A similar behavior may arise in other models given the form of the optimal thermal state, $\rho_{\theta} \approx (\ket{0,...,0}\bra{0,...,0}+\ket{1,...,1}\bra{1,...,1})/2$, with the population concentrated in two locally stable states.
+Indeed, in the case of thermometry, trade-offs between enhanced sensitivity and long thermalization times have been characterized~\cite{Anto-Sztrikacs2024}.